Conceptual-Machines/grammar-school/docs/go/engine.md

 ## Overview

 The `Engine` is the main entry point for Grammar School in Go.
-It manages the parser, verb handlers, and execution flow.
+It manages the parser, method handlers, and execution flow.

 ## Creating an Engine